Primordial black hole dark matter from ultra-slow-roll inflation in Horndeski gravity: Ultra-slow roll inflation in Horndeski gravity

 For the MS variable $u_k$ and its conformal-time derivative $u_k'$, we impose Bunch-Davies initial conditions deep inside the horizon ($-k\eta \to \infty$),

-where $c_s$ denotes the effective sound speed.
+where $c_\mathrm{s}$ denotes the effective sound speed.

 We present two representative parameter choices, namely cases (a) and (b), in Table~\ref{tab:PBH_cases}, which lead to qualitatively different PBH spectra.
-For both cases, quantities $\mathcal{F}_s$ and $\mathcal{G}_s$ remain positive, so there are no ghost or gradient instabilities, and additionally there exist viable configurations.
+For both cases, quantities $\mathcal{F}_s$ and $\mathcal{G}_s$ remain positive, so there are no ghost or gradient instabilities, and additionally other viable configurations also exist.
 In Figs. \ref{f1}, \ref{f2}, \ref{f3} we show the background evolution and the scalar power spectrum for case (a).
 The USR phase occurs around $N\simeq 35$-$50$ e-folds, while standard slow-roll inflation is recovered outside this interval and ends at $N\simeq 59$.
+In Fig. \ref{cs2}, we also show the squared sound speed behavior $c_\mathrm{s}^2$ for the case (a).
+As one may infer, $c_\mathrm{s}^2$ remains positive, continuous and smooth throughout the relevant inflationary evolution, denoting that no gradient instabilities develop and perturbation equations remain well-defined.

-As we observe, the rapid suppression of $\dot{\phi}$ during USR is reflected in the deepening of the slow-roll parameter $\epsilon$ and the sharp variation of $\eta$, signaling the importance of $\ddot{\phi}$ in this regime.
+As we observe from Fig. \ref{f2}, the rapid suppression of $\dot{\phi}$ during USR is reflected in the deepening of the slow-roll parameter $\epsilon$ and the sharp variation of $\eta$, signaling the importance of $\ddot{\phi}$ in this regime.
 The resulting scalar power spectrum exhibits a pronounced peak at small scales around $k\simeq 10^{14}\,\mathrm{Mpc}^{-1}$, while remaining nearly scale-invariant on CMB scales.
-The spectrum satisfies current constraints from PTA observations, BBN, and CMB $\mu$-distortions.
+The spectrum satisfies as well current constraints from PTA observations, BBN, and CMB $\mu$-distortions.